Iran warns aggressors of 'fire and destruction'

-Iran's hardline President Mahmoud Ahmadinejad insisted Thursday his country wanted peace but warned any nation considering attacking the Islamic republic faced a "destructive and fiery" response.
+Under pressure over its nuclear programme, Iran on Thursday flaunted its ballistic missiles and warned any nation considering attacking the Islamic republic would face a "destructive and fiery" response.

-On show were thousands of troops and a range of hardware including six of Iran's Shahab-3 ballistic missiles -- which sported banners saying "Death to America", "We will crush America under our feet" and "Israel must be wiped off the face of the earth".
+On show at an annual military parade were thousands of troops and a range of hardware including six of Iran's Shahab-3 ballistic missiles -- which sported banners saying "Death to America", "We will crush America under our feet" and "Israel must be wiped off the face of the earth".

-"We want the Persian Gulf to be a gulf of friendship and equality," Ahmadinejad said in a speech to officials and dignitaries at the parade, being staged in the south of the capital near the shrine of Iran's late Islamic revolutionary leader Ayatollah Ruhollah Khomeini and also carried live on state television.
+"We want the Persian Gulf to be a gulf of friendship and equality," Ahmadinejad said in a speech at the parade, being staged in the south of the capital near the shrine of Iran's late Islamic revolutionary leader Ayatollah Ruhollah Khomeini and carried live on state television.

 But he warned that "if some want to again test what they have tested before, the flame of the Iranian nation will be very destructive and fiery."

 "Relying on our nation and armed forces, we will make the aggressor regret its actions," Ahmadinejad warned, telling Iran's army to "prepare their defensive readiness" and calling for an "expansion of the defence industries and the utilisation of the latest technology".